-- (a) The purpose of the Fellowship assessment visit is to assess a registrar's competency and clinical practice to ensure that it is safe, culturally appropriate and meets the standards of practice for Fellowship. - (b) Registrars are visited by a senior Fellow of the College and their clinical practice, records and consultation skills are assessed against the Fellowship Assessment standards - (c) All Fellowship Assessment Standards and any further conditions set as a result of the visit must be met to obtain Fellowship. - (d) The assessment visit for Fellowship must take place in a College Foundation Standard certified general practice that holds Cornerstone Bronze Tier accreditation or demonstrates that they are participating and on track towards gaining accreditation - (e) Specified criteria (outlined in section 2.2 must be attained within 12 months following the assessment visit and must not exceed the timeframe for programme completion (refer section 3.5.2 (c)) to be awarded Fellowship or another assessment visit will be required. - (f) If another visit is required, the College may prescribe additional requirements prior to the visit taking place (such as an IPV) and a timeframe for completion.
-Additional requirements and timeframes will be assessed on a case-by-case basis. - (g) Registrars may have up to three attempts at successfully completing the Fellowship assessment visit.
-Further attempts will require the approval of the censor in chief and may require the completion of additional training determined by the College. - (h) Registrars on the dual Fellowship training pathway must meet the Fellowship assessment requirements of each pathway.
-The requirements for Fellowship assessment for the DRHM are outlined in the DRHM Fellowship Pathway Regulations.
+- (a) The purpose of the Fellowship assessment visit is to assess a registrar's competency and clinical practice to ensure that it is safe, culturally appropriate and meets the standards of practice for Fellowship. - (b) Registrars are visited by a senior Fellow of the College and their clinical practice, records and consultation skills are assessed against the Fellowship Assessment standards. - (c) All Fellowship Assessment Standards and any further conditions set as a result of the visit must be met to obtain Fellowship. - (d) The assessment visit for Fellowship must take place in a College Foundation Standard certified general practice that holds Cornerstone Bronze Tier accreditation or demonstrates that they are participating and on track towards gaining accreditation.
+The practice must offer cases across the broad scope of general practice. - (e) Specified criteria (outlined in section 2.2 must be attained within 12 months following the assessment visit and must not exceed the timeframe for programme completion (refer section 3.5.2 (c)) to be awarded Fellowship or another assessment visit will be required. - (f) If another visit is required, the College may prescribe additional requirements prior to the visit taking place (such as an IPV) and a timeframe for completion.
+Additional requirements and timeframes will be assessed on a case-by-case basis.

-7 College endorsed course are assessed against the NZRC rescuer framework
+$^{^{\}rm 7}$ College endorsed course are assessed against the NZRC rescuer framework